David Lynch's unrealized projects: Unrecorded Night

 We had a beautiful lunch at his house.
 I knew he'd been unwell but he was in great spirits.
 He wanted to go back to work — Laura and I were like, 'You can do it!
 You could work from the trailer.'
 He was not, in any way, done.
 I could see the creative spirit alive in him. [...]
 There's a lot I could share but I want to be private about it because of his family.
 But it was a really powerful meeting that filled me with just so much love and hope.

-In May 2025, four month's after the director's death, when asked in an interview about what would come of Unrecorded Night, Sutherland said:
+In May 2025, four months after the director's death, when asked in an interview about what would come of Unrecorded Night, Sutherland said:

 Nobody else could direct it, but I think even in its written form, Unrecorded Night is really wonderful.
 It's an incredible story, and I really think that it's the best thing he's done.
 He and I worked on it for several years.
 We went through all of his old writing and organized all of the things he has.
 There is so much writing and scripts of David's that was never published.
 For Unrecorded Night, he took things that had already been written and kind of combined them, while also writing new stuff.
 We started preproduction and got shut down, but then during COVID, we continued working on the script even after he started his YouTube channel.
 David wanted to change a whole bunch of the script, so we turned it from what it was during pre-production to what we ended up with before he passed away.

 In June, Deming had also expounded on his involvement:

 I'd read it, and we actually went on one scout, looking at locations. [...]
 It's definitely its own original thing, and how it was formatted, I don't really know. [...]
 In fact, Twin Peaks: The Return, we weren't really sure how many episodes there were going to be until it got into post-production, because it wasn't really written that way; it was written as a 550-page film.
 So how that was sliced and diced really was a post-production question.
 Unrecorded Night was the same way.
 It took me three sittings to read it because it was so thick, but it was definitely not Twin Peaks.